Finding Strong Gravitational Lenses Through Self-Attention: Data

 The mock images for the challenge were created using Millennium simulation and GLAMER lensing code \citep{2009MNRAS.398.1150B,2014MNRAS.445.1942M}.
 Sources from the Hubble Ultra Deep Field (UDF) decomposed into shapelet functions were used to create the lensed background objects.
 There were 9,350 such sources with redshifts and separate shapelet coefficients in four bands.
 The visible galaxies associated with the lens were simulated using an analytic model for the surface brightness of these galaxies.
 In particular, the S{\'e}rsic profile: $I(R) = I_0 \exp{-k R^{1/n_s} }$ was used.
 The parameters employed to simulate the galaxies were the total magnitude, the bulge-to-disc ratio, the disc scale height, and the bulge effective radius.
 The magnitude and bulge-to-disc ratio are a function of the passband.
 Each galaxy was provided with an inclination angle between $0^{\circ} $ and $80^{\circ} $ and random orientation.
 An elliptical S{\'e}rsic profile describes the bulge with an axis ratio randomly sampled between 0.5 and 1.
 The S{\' e}rsic index, $n_s$, is given by

-where x is a uniform random number between -1 and 1 and $B/T$ is the bulge to total flux ratio.
-The median redshift of sources in the space-based catalogue was $z_s = 2.35$ and for ground-based catalogue, it was $ z_s = 1.81$.
+where x is a uniform random number between -1 and 1 and $B/T$ is the bulge-to-total flux ratio.
+The median redshift of sources in the space-based catalogue was $z_s = 2.35$ and in the ground-based catalogue it was $ z_s = 1.81$.